 Accommodations for Students with Disabilities:

-DEFINITION:

 Grossmont College is committed to establishing and maintaining a learning environment that is supportive of diverse perspectives as a foundation in the education of all students.
 The OTA Program challenges diverse students to develop sound clinical judgment and reasoning skills in a trusting and caring learning environment that fosters personal growth.
 To this extent, students with disabilities are encouraged to make an appointment with the counselors at the Accessibility Resources Center (ARC) and to take advantage of all resources on campus to help them be successful.

 SECTION 504: